ioanev/ompss-2-tutorial/README.md

     communication = "argodsm"
 ```

 Once the above variables have been set, the program is able to be run on the cluster setting.
-That is of course, if the default memory values present in the configuration file answer for the memory demand of the application.
-If the memory deems to not be sufficient, the values `distributed_memory` and `local_memory` under the `cluster` section might need to be modified.
+That is of course, if the default memory values present in the configuration file is enough for the memory demand of the application.
+If the default memory allocation is not sufficient, the values `distributed_memory` and `local_memory` under the `cluster` section can be modified.

 ```sh
 [cluster]